codersforcauses/workshops/docs/2025-winter/introduction-to-web-development.md

 ## What and Why Web Development?

 ### What is web development?
-- Website development
+- Static websites (e.g. this workshop website!)
-- Web applications (client-side and server-side) development
+- Web applications (e.g. Youtube)

 ### Why Web Development ?

 - Accessibility and Portability
-- Career and On-demand in job market
+- Career and In-demand job opportunities
 - Huge possibility to combine with other emerging technologies (e.g. IoT, Machine Learning) and industry (e.g. Health, Mining, O&G)

 ??? info "Career in Web Development"